Manufacturer catalog

 Pakistan Aeronautical Complex (PAC) is the Kamra-based aerospace complex that grew out of Pakistan Air Force overhaul work beginning in 1971.
 Its co-located factories handle rebuild, manufacturing, avionics, and general engineering work.

 For this catalog, PAC matters because it is the builder behind the JF-17 program and the trainer-aircraft lineage that includes the MFI-17 Super Mushshak and K-8 family.
-The archive page groups those PAC-linked systems in one place.
+The catalog page groups those PAC-linked systems in one place.

 aircraft manufacturingmaintenance, repair and overhaulavionics productiontrainer aircraftfighter aircraftgeneral engineering